-Choosing a treadmill will always partly come down to a personal choice of one over another.
-From the style to the features, we all have subjective reasons for choosing a product.
+It may always come down to a personal choice of one treadmill over another, but from the design to the features on offer, we all have subjective reasons for choosing a product.
 This is fine provided the treadmill models you are choosing between all fulfil the functions that you need.

 Ok this is maybe the most fundamental consideration otherwise this will be one very expensive mistake - a white elephant in your home if you like!
 Do you love running enough to justify spending upwards of £1000 on a treadmill?
 If you're having to even justify at this stage, then check out the other cardio equipment on the site like a rower or bike!